 Your Divorce Timeline

-Divorce is a complicated legal process and a difficult transition that most divorcing couples would prefer to speed along.
-However, the fact is that your divorce will play an instrumental role in your financial future and will determine your schedule with your children.
+Divorce is a complicated legal process and a difficult transition that most divorcing couples want to speed along.
+However, your divorce will affect your financial future and determine your schedule with your children.
 Hence, it is imperative to take the time necessary to negotiate divorce terms that protect your rights.
-The only time-requirement is that your divorce cannot be finalized until 60 days after you file.
-If you and your divorcing spouse are on the same page about all of the following elements of your divorce, there is a possibility that your divorce could be finalized within this 60-day timeframe:

 The division of your marital property